lazybump/Hyperion/README.md

 Sample site for take home test.
 Made responsive

-Built with React, and Typescript
+Built with React, Typescript, and Tailwind